MaxiWeissenbacher/german_political_hatespeech_detection/README.md

 # Offensive Language and Hate Speech Identification in a Political Discourse Using German politicians as a Case Study

 This is my repository for my Masterthesis about Hatespeech Detection in a Politial Discourse in Germany.
-The link to the thesis will be added soon.
+The link/pdf to the thesis will be added soon.

 ## Folder - BertTopic:
 - This folder consists of a topic plot over time.
 This plot was used to determine which time frames should be scraped.